pote/int/README.md

 `#toggle` saves the locale you're selecting to `localStorage`, so the appropriate language will be loaded on page reloads.

-If you want to, you can attempt to load the user's desired language at this time as well.
+If you want to, you can attempt to load the user's desired language as well.

 ```JavaScript
 int.toggle(navigator.language);